-Effective 10 February 2017, Dominique Hogan-Doran SC was appointed to the Essential Services Commission of South Australia Arbitrator Panel for the determination of third party access disputes in the electricity, gas, water & sewerage infrastructure, ports and rail industries in South Australia.
+Effective 10 February 2017, I was appointed to the Essential Services Commission of South Australia Arbitrator Panel for the determination of third party access disputes in the electricity, gas, water & sewerage infrastructure, ports and rail industries in South Australia.
 Arbitration may be required in a dispute over access to regulated port, water or rail infrastructure, where conciliation has not been successful.

 NBN Co was established in 2009 to design, build and operate Australia's new high-speed, wholesale local access broadband network.

-Dominique Hogan-Doran SC has now been appointed an Arbitral Pool Member for determination of disputes arising between NBN Co and its Customers.
+I am delighted to accept an appointment as an Arbitral Pool Member for determination of disputes arising between NBN Co and its Customers.
 Dominique's appointment is pursuant to the dispute management regime included in the NBN Co's Special Access Undertaking given to the Australian Competition & Consumer Commission under section 152CBA(2) of the Competition and Consumer Act 2010 (Cth).
-The term of appointment is 2 years.
+The term of my appointment is 2 years.